OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 ## Dynamic Worker Images

 Each dynamic worker pool can specify the worker image used.
-As of August 2020, Windows Server Core 2016 is the default.
-Windows Server Core 2019 and Ubuntu Server 18.04 worker images are also available.
+Windows Server Core 2019 is the default.
+Ubuntu Server 18.04 worker images are also available.

 Editing a dynamic worker pool allows you to modify the image used.

-The available worker images list specific operating system versions (e.g.,`Windows Server Core 2016`, `Windows Server Core 2019`) but also generic "default" options such as `Windows (default)`.
+The available worker images list specific operating system versions (e.g., `Windows Server Core 2019`) but also generic "default" options such as `Windows (default)`.
 Choosing the default option means that your worker will get the latest stable worker image released.
 This is a good option to choose if you're running a basic script that doesn't have any dependencies on specific tool or operating system versions.

 If you're writing a script that relies on a specific version of tooling (e.g., helm), then we recommend choosing a specific worker image, instead of the "default" options, to prevent worker image upgrades from impacting your deployments.